SebasYa/SebasYa/README.md

 ## About Me
-I'm Sebas Yanni, an Argentine 🇦🇷 Junior iOS Developer with passion for build sleek and user-friendly apps.
+I'm Sebas Yanni, an Argentinian 🇦🇷 Junior iOS Developer with passion for build sleek and user-friendly apps.
 I specialize in Swift and have a deep interest in SwiftUI.
 My goal is to create apps that not only work perfectly but also offer a delightful user experience.

 - 🌱 I’m currently diving deep into **SwiftUI** and **UIKit**.
 - 💼 I'm seeking my first professional role as an iOS Developer.